Preparing for all three stages of labour

 What to bring

 Hopefully your expertly packed maternity bags are ready to go and you’ve got a car seat for you to leave safely with baby afterwards.
-Someone can always get your stuff to you in the hospital if you go into labour somewhere unexpected.
+Someone can always get your belongings to you in the hospital if you go into labour somewhere unexpected.
 You should ideally have your pregnancy notes on you at all times anyway, so you can hand the folder and your birth plan in to the desk in the maternity unit.

 Once you’re admitted